Create a process flow

 When a deep link is started, it might be necessary to validate or prepare some issues before starting the process flow.
 For example:

 To fulfill these requirements, you should implement the process procedure of the Start action.
-Traditional process flows will never trigger the process procedure of the Start action, but deep links will.
+Traditional process flows will never initiate the process procedure of the Start action, but deep links will.

 The process procedure will receive the values of the variables in the deep link.
 Based on these values, the values of other variables can be set and determine how the process flow should continue.